camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 ## Work with Json Arrays

-Json arrays are a sorted type of a list.
-So there are some methods to manipulate this list:
+Json arrays represent a list of object.
+Spin offers the following methods to manipulate this list:

   * `.indexOf(<Object>)` - Fetches the index of the FIRST occurrence of the searched object.
   * `.lastIndexOf(<Object>)` - Fetches the index of the LAST occurrence of the searched object.
   * `.append(<Object>)` - Appends an object to the end of the list.
-  * `.appendAt(<Index>, <Object>)` - Appends an object at the specific index of the list.
+  * `.insertAt(<Index>, <Object>)` - Appends an object at the specific index of the list.
   * `.insertBefore(<Search object>, <Object>)` - Inserts an object before the FIRST occurrence of another object.
   * `.insertAfter(<Search object>, <Object>)` - Inserts an object after the FIRST occurrence of another object.
   * `.remove(<Object>)` - Removes the FIRST occurrence of the object.